 - It is easy to maintain.

-- Most wood flooring for outdoor decking also has slip-resistant properties This is important, especially when your deck could have puddles of water from the rain and thus this is important to ensure that people do not slip and fall.
+- Most wood used for decking usually has slip-resistant properties This is important, especially when your deck could have puddles of water from the rain, and thus this is important to ensure that people do not slip and fall.